What Is a Knee Replacement?

 Knee replacements involve the surgical removal of a malfunctioning knee joint and replacement with an artificial, engineered joint.
 The procedure dates back over a century but was modernized in late 1968.
 Today’s knee replacement recipient tends to be younger and more active, demanding advanced technology.

-a flat, metal and plastic (polyethylene) part is cemented or attached to the tibia.
-The metal portion sits atop the tibia and has a metal rod or stem that is inserted into the bone to stabililze it.
-The tibial spacer is made of a high density plastic and cushions the knee joint between the tibial component and the femur or femoral component.
+The tibial component of a knee replacement is a flat, metal, and plastic (polyethylene) part that is cemented or attached to the tibia.
+The metal portion sits atop the tibia and has a metal rod or stem that is inserted into the bone to stabilize it.
+The tibial spacer is made of high-density plastic and cushions the knee joint between the tibial component and the femur or femoral component.

-covers the underside of the knee cap or patella.
+The patellar component of a knee replacement covers the underside of the knee cap or patella.
 It is constructed of plastic and is shaped to match the patella.
-As it must be nestled and rest correctly within the joint, placement and alignment is critical, in order for the joint to function correctly.
+As it must be nestled and rest correctly within the joint, placement and alignment are critical, in order for the joint to function correctly.

 There are several different types of knee replacement systems.
 The patient and physician will work together to decide on a type of system that is best for the individual patient.